-MPA Invited Presidential Address When I become you: How small shifts in language promote self-control Ethan Kross University of Michigan, Ann Arbor Thurs.
-9:00AM - 10:15AM Red Lacquer Moderator: Ed Hirt, Indiana University People often refer to themselves in strikingly different ways when they introspect.
+MPA Invited Presidential Address When I become you: How small shifts in language promote self-control Ethan Kross University of Michigan, Ann Arbor Fri.
+9:00AM - 10:15AM Moderator: Ed Hirt, Indiana University Red Lacquer People often refer to themselves in strikingly different ways when they introspect.
 Whereas people typically use 1st person singular pronouns to refer to themselves, they at times use their own name and other non-1st-person pronouns as well (e.g., Why is Ethan feeling this way or Why are you feeling this way?).
-In this talk I will review evidence suggesting that these linguistic constitute a primitive and relatively effortless self-control tool.
+In this talk I will review evidence suggesting that these linguistic shifts constitute a primitive and relatively effortless self-control tool.
+Dr. Sally Schwer Canning Community and Clinical Child Psychologist Professor of Psychology Our expert faculty from Wheaton's School of Psychology, Counseling, and Family Therapy are committed to integrating Christian belief and practice with the best of contemporary scholarship and professional standards to serve the marginalized and the global church.
+Wheaton's curriculum and research labs, like the Multicultural Peace and Justice Collaborative and the Urban Community Health Lab, prepare you as both a practitioner and productive scholar. wheaton.edu/MPA trainer ο.

+psychologist

-michigan school of psychology Educating psychologists today, who will transform our world tomorrow.
+michigan school of psychology

+Educating psychologists today, who will transform our world tomorrow.
-- MA in Clinical Psychology

 - PsyD in Clinical Psychology

 - Certificate in ABA

 www.msp.edu